Walk to End Alzheimer’s: “Dad, just look down.”

 In February last year, it had got to the point where he couldn’t get up, couldn’t go to the bathroom himself, and we had to get nurses.
 My mom was trying to wash him.

 It’s awful for the person taking care of them.
 My mom was burned, drained.
 If you don’t have the right benefits, you can’t get the right nurses.

 In the end, his kidneys failed.
 He couldn’t eat or drink, but he held on for eight days.
 He was a fighter.

 My mom and dad were married for fifty-six years.

 Bringing an End to Alzheimer’s

 I’ve done a lot of research on Alzheimer’s.
 In the U.S. every 65 seconds someone is diagnosed with Alzheimer’s.
 In 2050 it could go to every 33 seconds.

-Every year half million people die from it.
+Every year a half million people die from it.

 I walk to raise awareness.
-If we can raise awareness, maybe we can get more federal funding to fight this disease.
+If we can raise awareness, maybe we can get more federal funding to end Alzheimer’s.
 It’s the least thing the government is funding.